-November 15 is more than just a mere 40 days before Christmas, it’s also America Recycles Day.
+November 15 is more than just a mere 40 days before Christmas; it’s also America Recycles Day.
 It’s great timing for this as it’s the perfect opportunity to clean out clutter while saving the environment – all just in time to have room for those new Christmas presents.
 Get involved!
 The planet needs all the help we can give it.
-Here’s a few things you can do to support America Recycles Day.
+Here are a few things you can do to support America Recycles Day.

 Take the Pledge

 You, your family, and your friends can all show support by pledging to recycle more.
 It’s easy!
 Swing by the website and fill out a quick form.
 Be sure to share on Facebook, Twitter, and other social media outlets, so your vast network of friends and acquaintances know to sign up too.

 Everyone from kids through adults has access to age-appropriate information about recycling thanks to the internet.
 Take some time learning what can and cannot be recycling and why.
 Learn what other countries recycle and how recycled items are used to create new products.
 The EPA and your local government websites are great places to start.
 Also, look at sites devoted to metal, paper, glass, plastic, battery, and steel industries as these are all products that can be recycled.